Expanding Access to ABA Therapy: ABC’s Advocacy Efforts & Breaking Industry News

 The momentum is growing—not just in Massachusetts and Texas but across the country.
 Advocacy organizations and providers are continuing to push to protect and expand Medicaid coverage for ABA therapy, increase funding for early intervention programs, and implement better insurance policies that support long-term ABA services.

 At Action Behavior Centers, we’re committed to this national movement.
-This past year, ABC developed our Family Advocacy team, led by Jonna Long.
+This past year, ABC developed our Family Advocacy team, led by Jonna Lang.
 The FA team is fully dedicated to helping families navigate care, access resources, and make their voices heard.
 During their recent team retreat in Austin, our advocates deepened their knowledge of public policy and compliance, shared new ideas for outreach, and volunteered at a local food bank.

 Join us in putting advocacy into action!
 Whether you contact your local representatives, share your story, or spread awareness in your community, your voice matters.
 Together, we can help more children reach milestone moments and build a strong foundation for the future.